 Anne L. Kelly is the Vice President of Government Relations at Ceres, leading the Ceres Policy Network, Business for Innovative Climate and Energy Policy (BICEP).
 BICEP is a coalition of 52leading consumer-facing companies advocating for meaningful climate and energy policy at the federal and state levels.
 Ms. Kelly is a registered lobbyist and is actively engaged on Capitol Hill on behalf of Ceres and BICEP member companies.
 She is an environmental lawyer with twenty-five years of combined experience in the private and public sectors.
 In the 1990s, she directed the Massachusetts-based Environmental Crimes Strike Force consisting of a multi-disciplinary team of legal and engineering professionals charged with bringing high-profile civil and criminal actions against environmental violators through the Massachusetts Office of the Attorney General.
 Ms. Kelly later worked as special assistant to EPA Region 1 Administrator John DeVillars.
 In this role, she worked on corporate leadership programs and developed an International Pollution Prevention Program which was piloted in Sao Paulo, Brazil.
 Ms. Kelly is a member of the adjunct faculty of Boston College Law School where she has taught courses in environmental law and climate change.
 She has also taught environmental law at Tufts University, Suffolk University, and New England School of Law.
 Ms. Kelly also serves on the board of Massachusetts Interfaith Power & Light (MIP&L) and is fellow in the American College of Environmental Lawyers (ACOEL).
 In addition to her law degree, she holds a M.P.A. from Harvard’s Kennedy School of Government.

-Ken Kimmell is president of the Union of Concerned Scientists, a leading science-based nonprofit that combines the knowledge and influence of the scientific community with the passion of concerned citizens to build a healthy planet and a safer world.
+Ken Kimmell was formerly president of the Union of Concerned Scientists, a leading science-based nonprofit that combines the knowledge and influence of the scientific community with the passion of concerned citizens to build a healthy planet and a safer world.
 Mr. Kimmell has more than 30 years of experience in government, environmental policy, and advocacy.
 He served on the Commission on the Future of Transportation in the Commonwealth, which advised Massachusetts Governor Charlie Baker’s administration on future transportation needs and challenges.
 Prior to joining UCS in May 2014, Mr. Kimmell was the Commissioner of the Massachusetts Department of Environmental Protection (MassDEP), an agency with a $100 million budget and 800 employees, including a large staff of scientists and engineers.
 He has also served as general counsel at the Executive Office of Energy and Environmental Affairs in Massachusetts Governor Deval Patrick’s administration, and spent 17 years as the director and senior attorney at a Boston-based law firm specializing in environmental, energy, and land-use issues.
 Mr. Kimmell decided to focus his legal work on environmental issues after clerking for the U.S. District Court in San Francisco, where he assisted a judge in a case involving the health effects of Agent Orange.
 Originally from New York, he earned his bachelor’s degree at Wesleyan University and his law degree at the University of California, Los Angeles.
 Mr. Kimmell has been quoted widely, including by the Associated Press, the Boston Globe, Bloomberg Business, the New York Times and the Washington Post, and has appeared numerous times on E&E TV and National Public Radio.

 Virginia “Ginger” Lawrence joined ELM’s Board of Directors in November, 2008.
 She was Senior Grants and Project Administrator at Northeast States for Coordinated Air Use Management (NESCAUM) from 1995 until she retired 2008.
 Before her tenure at NESCAUM, Ms. Lawrence earned a Masters in Environmental Studies at Brown University.
 She serves on ELM’s Development Committee.